Marshfield shuts out Falcons in league finale

 In Marshfield’s Sky-Em League season finale, the Pirates were led by four goals from sophomore Alberto Castillo on the way to a 4-0 victory over Elmira.

+Marshfield's Alex Grissom runs the ball Thursday against Elmira's Jarrett Schultz at Marshfield High School.

-“I was just in the right spot at the right time,” said Castillo, a midfielder who has now tallied 14 goals on the season.
+“I was just in the right spot at the right time,” said Castillo, a midfielder who has now tallied 14 goals this season.
 “It feels good to help my team get this win.”

 After defeating Elmira 10-1 earlier in the year, Marshfield was confident coming in but weary of any lapses.